-Fiddleheads' current larger, newer family home accommodates the responsibly-growing business and my family.
-I've seen to added optimizations such as:
+Fiddleheads' current larger, newer family home and studio space accommodates the responsibly-growing business and my family with our added optimizations such as:

-- Replacing lawn space with bee-friendly xeriscaping for water conservation
+- Xeriscaping: Replacing lawns with bee-friendly local flowering species for water conservation

 Each of these steps sees a significant reduction in waste.
-For example, nearly half average homes' carbon footprints stem from electricity use, with 6% global average to lighting.
-In swapping out 120+ incandescent bulbs, a bi-monthly power dropped 50% and saw a 2 year 40% ROI.
+For example, nearly half of average homes' carbon footprints stem from electricity use, with a 6% global average to lighting alone.
+In swapping out 130+ incandescent bulbs, our bi-monthly hydroelectricity bill dropped nearly 50% and saw a 2 year 40% ROI.

 An overwhelming majority of harmful CO2 emissions and air pollution is created by ICE (Internal Combustion Engine) vehicles.
-To lessen my family's and business' carbon footprint I have made the long-term investment toward high-efficiency vehicles since 2005.
+To lessen my family's and business' carbon footprint I've made the long-term investment toward high-efficiency vehicles since 2005.

 February 2021 - Present